doxx/doxx.net/README.md

 ### Installing your certificates to your OS or browser

 #### Certificate Generation
-Doxxulator generates two files in your current working directory:
+Doxxulator automatically generates and stores two files in your home directory under `.doxx.net`:
-- `cert.pem` - The certificate file
+- `~/.doxx.net/doxxulator-ca.crt` - The certificate file
-- `key.pem` - The private key file
+- `~/.doxx.net/doxxulator-ca.key` - The private key file

 #### Installing on Different Systems